allegro/blog/_posts/2022-10-21-lazy-loading-with-mbox.md

 needed were already there on the mobile side and DSL.

-We used the **Spinner** component, which shows the native spinner view in the applications, and **replaceComponent** action, which can fetch new MBox components from the given endpoint and replace another one with them.
+We used the **Spinner** component, which shows the native spinner view in the applications, and **replaceComponent** action, which can fetch the next portion of the mobile screen and display it in place of some other component.
 The homepage endpoint had already supported pagination.

 ```kotlin